AprilOC/AprilOC/README.md

 - 👋 Hi, I’m @AprilOC
-- 👀 I’m interested in VR and AI.
+- 👀 I’m interested in AI.
-- 🌱 I’m currently learning HTML, CSS, and Java.
+- 🌱 I’m currently learning Python and SQL.
 - 💞️ I’m looking to collaborate on any AI projects
 - 📫 How to reach me: send me a PM